Five dead after hot air balloon crash

 Albuquerque Fire Department said around 7 a.m.
 Saturday the basket the passengers were riding in detached, crashed and then caught fire.

 Police say the victims range in age from 40s to 60s.
-Four of the passengers died at the scene and one was transported to a hospital, where they later died.
+Four of the passengers died at the scene and one was transported to a hospital, where he later died.

 Trending News